Advanced Finance

 • One single board with outside non-executive directors and inside executive directors (CEO, CFO) to provide the board with necessary expertise and information about the firm.

-• Directors should not sere too many boards.
+• Directors should not serve too many boards.

-• Annual elections for a share of the board, some directors are not changed yearly.
+• Annual elections are done for a share of the board, some directors are not changed yearly.

-On the other hand, shareholders can also play a strong role in monitoring the firm with three main tools:
+On the other hand, shareholders can also play a strong role in monitoring the firm with three by:

 • Voting

-• Proxy fight (aggressive move where an activist shareholder tries to replace the current board by persuading other shareholders to use their "proxy" votes and vote on behalf of another.)
+• Promoting proxy fight (aggressive move where an activist shareholder tries to replace the current board by persuading other shareholders to use their "proxy" votes and vote on behalf of another.)

 • Engagement